tigoe/SoundExamples/docs/sound-basics.md

 ## Making Sound With Electricity

-An Arduino sketch changes the voltage of the output pins using a command called ``digitalWrite()``.
+An Arduino sketch changes the voltage of the output pins using the [``digitalWrite()`` command](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/).
 If you set the voltage of the speaker pin alternately high and low, the speaker will vibrate.
-You can control the timing of these on and off pulses using the ``delay()`` and ``delayMicroseconds()`` commands. ``delay(1)`` stops your program for one thousanth of a second, or one millisecond. ``delayMicroseconds(1)`` stops it for one millionth of a second, or one microsecond.
+You can control the timing of these on and off pulses using the ``delay()`` and [``delayMicroseconds()`` commands](https://www.arduino.cc/reference/en/language/functions/time/delaymicroseconds/).
+The [``delay(1)`` command](https://www.arduino.cc/reference/en/language/functions/time/delay/) stops your program for one thousanth of a second, or one millisecond. ``delayMicroseconds(1)`` stops it for one millionth of a second, or one microsecond.
 By controlling the timing on your pulses, you can make the speaker vibrate at a particular frequency.

 Make a new Arduino sketch by clicking the File menu and choosing New (ctrl-N or command-N (MacOS)).
 Save it with the name ``Beep``.
 First, make an integer constant to give pin 5 a name, speakerPin, like so: